 Bruising.
 Bruising is just what it sounds like—the result of a fruit or vegetable being bumped or squashed during its journey from the farm.
 These run-ins break down the cell structure, which leads to softening and brown coloring.
 Light bruising itself does not render foods inedible.
 However, bruised portions should be removed as they create openings for microbes.

 Curdled or Sour Milk.
 As long as it’s pasteurized (which almost all milk is), sour milk is not likely to make you ill (though the flavor may be off enough that you won’t want to drink it).
 The smell test is a perfectly legitimate way to evaluate milk.
 As milk ages, it becomes more acidic, which creates an environment that is unfriendly to microbes that might cause illness.
 That acidity is also what causes milk to curdle—the same process that’s done intentionally when making yogurt or sour cream.
-What this means is that you can still use milk that doesn’t pass your sniff test in other ways, either to make your own homemade cheese or cream products or in baked goods (see the recipe for Sour Milk Pancakes on page 121).
+What this means is that you can still use milk that doesn’t pass your sniff test in other ways, either to make your own homemade cheese or cream products or in baked goods.
 Mold on dairy products, however, is something to be more careful of, as discussed in the next section.